 - On 08/28/2018

-If you’re running ERP or APS scheduling, then you must know that one production schedule will probably not meet all your business needs
+If you’re running APS scheduling, then you must know that one production schedule will probably not meet all your business needs

-If you’re running ERP or APS scheduling, then you must know that one production schedule will probably not meet all your business needs.
+If you’re running Advanced Planning and Scheduling (APS), then you must know that one production schedule will probably not meet all your business needs.
 You can test this assertion by selecting which of the following requirements are important to your business:

-- Ability to effectively establish production due dates to drive manufacturing and supply chain activity and priorities
+- Ability to effectively establish production due dates to drive the supply chain

-- Ability to predict or project when work will be completed in light of current shop loading and challenges
+- Ability to predict when work will be completed in light of current factory loading

 - Ability to evaluate load versus capacity as part of a periodic management review